Home » The Lazy Chef’s (Almost) Homemade Pizza

 Just so you know, the Chef Boyardee pizza kit currently looks like this:

 I know how to make yeasted pizza dough, and I can make a good one, but sometimes that takes more time than I have.
 I also know I can buy ready-to-bake pizza dough at the grocery store.
 We prefer a thin-crust pizza generally, and I like the sauce that comes in the pizza kit box.
-Sometimes we go out for pizza or order delivery of course, but this “homemade” version is still a family favorite.
+Sometimes we go out for pizza or order delivery of course, but this “homemade” version is still the family favorite.
 I use the boxed ingredients as a base–just like my mom used to–and customize the pizza from there.

 The kit makes two 12” pizzas.
 I mostly follow the instructions on the box.
 They want you to use non-stick pizza pans.
 I lightly grease my pizza pans with vegetable shortening anyway, even though the my pizza pans are technically non-stick.
 I’ve tried both cooking spray and oil instead of shortening, but then the crust won’t spread out on the pan properly.
 The shortening provides a little more “grab” for stretching the dough, and helps the crust set up a little more firmly on the bottom.